pixijs/pixijs.com/blog/2025-2-15-pixi-v8-launches.md

 ### ✨ We *promise* the Renderer will work

 When initializing a renderer, this process is now asynchronous.
 This serves two purposes: firstly, identifying and loading the necessary renderer code to minimize what is loaded for your users.
 We only load the one backend that your user is using.
-There's no point in loading all the WebGL stuff if they are using WebGPU!

-Secondly, the initialization of WebGPU itself is an asynchronous process, so we need to have a promise in there somewhere :)
+There's no point in loading all the WebGL stuff if they are using WebGPU.
+Secondly, the initialization of WebGPU itself is an asynchronous process, so we need to have a promise in there somewhere!

 ```ts
 import { Application, autoDetectRenderer } from "pixi.js";